f1729/map-science/readme.md

 ## Acknowledgement

-- Will Acton, creador of helix.
+- [Will Acton](https://github.com/Lokeh), creador of Helix.
 For his guidance and patience in several of the explanations here.
-- Dante Calderon, active contributor.
+- [Dante Calderon](https://github.com/dantehemerson), active contributor.
 For his help to implement more useful examples.